 Helicopter tours get a bad rep in some internet travel forums and message boards.
 The truth is there have been crashes during some Tourist helicopter operations, and some during Las Vegas and Grand Canyon tours.

-Flight operations of these nature do carry an inherent risk.
+Flight operations of this nature do carry an inherent risk.
 We wish we could say they didn’t but the truth is a lot can go wrong and when it does the results can be disastrous.

 However, the safety procedures, maintenance, and precautions put in place by the FAA and the Aircraft operators mitigate nearly every possible scenario.
-The chances of being involved in an accident while taking a Las Vegas Helicopter tours are infinitely slim, you are far more likely to hit a jackpot in the casino and we all know that isn’t going to happen.
+The chances of being involved in an accident while taking a Las Vegas Helicopter tour are infinitely slim, you are far more likely to hit a jackpot in the casino and we all know that isn’t going to happen.
 These operators fly hundreds of tours every day the vast majority without incident, it’s just those one-in-a-million events attract a lot of headlines!

 Fear Of Flying

 Despite the amazing safety precautions and records of the operators, some people are just scared of flying.
-Some people are scared of heights and some only scared of flying in small aircraft, of which they often don’t know until they get to the chopper door.
+Some people are scared of heights and some are only scared of flying in small aircraft, which they often don’t know until they get to the chopper door.
 All the reasoning in the world will not help.
 These Phobias are often irrational but very real to the sufferer.
 You can tell someone scared of spiders they can’t hurt them but that does not make them any less scary.